ziraax/TaxoNet/README.md

 An end-to-end deep learning solution supporting multiple model architectures with advanced features for training, evaluation, and production-ready inference.

-See the related paper: [PlanktonFlow: hands-on, deep-learning classification of plankton images for biologists](https://doi.org/fake.doi) (as of 26.08.25, the preprint is not yet published).
+See the related paper: [PlanktonFlow: hands-on, deep-learning classification of plankton images for biologists](https://www.biorxiv.org/content/10.1101/2025.09.19.677346v1).

 ## Table of Contents